ESNFranceG33kTeam/CosmoAppy/modules/planning/README.md

 - Id            int     `json:"id"`             - Id of the planning
 - Name          string  `json:"name"`           - Name of the planning
+- Type          string  `json:"type"`           - Type of the planning
 - Location      string  `json:"location"`       - Location of the planning
 - Date_begins   string  `json:"date_begins"`    - Start date of the planning
 - Date_end      string  `json:"date_end"`       - End date of the planning